php-fig/fig-standards/proposed/http-message-meta.md

 as value objects.

-Additionally, URIs contain a variety of segments which may be accessed many times in a give request -- and which would require parsing the URI in order to determine (e.g., via `parse_url()`).
+Additionally, URIs contain a variety of segments which may be accessed many times in a given request -- and which would require parsing the URI in order to determine (e.g., via `parse_url()`).
 Modeling URIs as value objects allows parsing once only, and simplifies access to individual segments.
 It also provides convenience in client applications by allowing users to create new